 - Define and scope relevant labels to team content

-Admins and users (if you allow it) can also create labels to use only with shared drives.
+Admins and users (if you allow it) can also create labels to use on files and folders only within shared drives.
 Shared drive Managers can select the labels that their shared drive members can choose from.

 - Curate and find files faster